MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ### Proper nouns in names ###

-In physics it is common to name things after the first person that published information about it.
-HOever, most non-physicists aren’t familiar with the important names and history of physics.
+It is common for things to be named after the first person that published information about them, in physics.
+However, most non-physicists aren’t familiar with names or history relevant to physics.
-Don't rely too heavily on naming conventions from physics since they can create barriers to entry.
-They require users from other backgrounds to learn a large number of names just to use common operations and concepts.
+Don't rely too heavily on naming conventions from physics since this can create barriers to entry.
+It requires users from other backgrounds to learn a large number of names just to use common operations and concepts.
 <!-- Reduce confusion by making code more accessible.
 Quantum computing is rich with domain expertise.
 We must be conscienscious of the demands we place on that expertise as we design quantum software.
 Be aware of conventions from physics of the names of algorithms and operations being the names of their original publishers.